 Pablocito chose this very moment to bite me in the back of the head.
+Will ya look at the fangs on that guy?
 No harm done, just part of the dominance games.
 I was nipping him on the back of the neck earlier.

 But this is supposed to be a Back Forty Update, right?

 I have learned over the years that when the Back Forty is a mess and I don’t take “before” photos, I am sad when it turns beautiful and the mess is gone (or cleverly disguised) and I post the “after” photos and there’s nothing to compare them to.

 Today I planted Long Standing Bloomsdale spinach and Red Deer Tongue lettuce in the two shadiest areas along the fence.
 This is a new place for planting veggies because it used to be much shadier when my neighbor’s tree was on the other side of the fence there.
 The flowers in between are bloodroot, and they may be moved to the front yard since they like shade.
 I had one Zephyr squash and one okra there last year.
 I used to plant lettuce and spinach under the maple tree and let the lettuce reseed itself.
 That area has been reclaimed by ground ivy, English ivy, and soapwort.
 I don’t think that I will plant on that side of the Back Forty anymore.

 This year my focus will be on keeping the critters from eating all my food and flowers.
 The rabbits will have to make do with the violets.
 This nifty little black netting hoop whatchamacallit is from Pinetree Seeds and I hope that it will last a few years.
 I’m going to start my beans and peas under it.
 The other beds will have wire cages and gauze fabric over them.
 Not attractive but my husband will just have to get over it.